God Forbid: Breakthrough (2004–2013)

-Breakup (2013-2022)
+Breakup (2013–2022)

 On August 16, 2013, Doc Coyle posted on his personal website that he has chosen to leave God Forbid.
 Following this, Corey Pierce had said that the band is no more by a post on his Facebook page "No more suspense, God Forbid is over.
 Sorry".
 Right after this, Byron Davis had posted on his Facebook page "It's Friday and my boy is home doing well and yes it's true GF is down.
 We are a family for the most part some move on while others keep it real like before the band began.
 I should feel sad but I don't right now because a new chapter has begun.
 I'll be seeing you all around somewhere.
 Believe that.
 Uncle Corey J needs some drums I have a guitar too for him.
 Blabbering".

 During the hiatus, Doc Coyle joined Bad Wolves.

-Reunion (2022-)
+Reunion (2022–present)

-On March 14, 2022, the band announced they would be reuniting for the 2022 Blue Ridge Rock Festival in September, making it the first time in nine years the band will perform.
+In March 2022, the band announced they would be reuniting for the 2022 Blue Ridge Rock Festival in September, making it the first time in nine years the band will perform.
 Four months later, it was announced former As I Lay Dying guitarist Nick Hipa would be performing with the band for their reunion show.
+Doc clarified in an interview after the Blue Ridge show that God Forbid was not returning to being a "full-time thing", but they would go on to play two dates in January 2023 at the Starland Ballroom in Sayreville, New Jersey and the Worcester Palladium in Worcester, Massachusetts.

-Musical Style
+Musical style

-God Forbid have been described as melodic death metal, death metal, metalcore, thrash metal, and as key-players in the new wave of American heavy metal.
+God Forbid has been primarily described as metalcore and thrash metal.
+They are part of the new wave of American heavy metal.